Updated March 1, 2023

 The California State Library is pleased to announce funding for the California Civil Liberties Public Education Program, whose purpose is to ensure that the events surrounding the exclusion, forced removal, and internment of Japanese Americans during World War II are remembered so that they are never repeated against any American.
 Eligible applicants include nonprofit organizations and local and state government agencies.
 Grant requests for up to $125,000 can be made for large-scale preservation, public media, education, or museum projects.
 Community projects have a maximum grant request of $50,000.

 Museum Workers Speak recently re-launched the Museum Workers Relief Fund and kicked off a new round of fundraising.
 Applications are open to any and all museum workers in the U.S. who have been laid off, furloughed, or otherwise severely impacted by Covid-19.
 Applicants have a chance to receive $500 in aid through a lottery system.

 Set up by the Arts Administrators of Color Network this fund supports US-based BIPOC (Black, Indigenous, People of Color) artists AND administrators (consultants, facilitators, box office staff, seasonal/temporary employees, etc.) who have been financially impacted due to COVID-19.
 Apply to receive funds or donate.

-NEW: CALIFORNIA GRANTS PORTAL
+CALIFORNIA GRANTS PORTAL

 The California State Library is excited to announce the launch of the California Grants Portal.
 Billions of dollars in grant opportunities from dozens of state departments and agencies can now be easily accessed and opportunities can be filtered by keywords or categories.
 The Grants Portal also makes it possible to search by eligible applicant types, including nonprofit organizations, public agencies, businesses, tribal governments, and others.